umadevaraj/New-folder--3-/README.md

 ![Cafe Westoe](/assets/images/cafe.png)

-## Our Menu
+## *Our Menu*
-Come and Enjoy our variour range of food collection.
+Come and Enjoy our various range of food collection.
 Spicy, non-spicy and Vegan according to your choice of taste.

-### Breakfast
+### *Breakfast*
+Morning breakfasts are served with love and care.

     English and Sri Lankan
     Large Breakfast
     Small Breakfast